 How Safe is Malaysia?
 (Our take)

-We love Malaysia.
+There are so many reasons to visit Malaysia!
 A lot of people might write it off because ‘it’s not as beautiful as Thailand’ or whatever, but we’re all for Malaysia.
 We love the mix of cultures, mix of landscapes, and mix of cuisine (obviously) in this overlooked country.

 Malaysia is well worth your time and it might even surprise you.
 People here are super friendly and are more than ready to show you their amazing country!